proc0/HackerZen/README.md

-# Hydrazine
+# Phreak News

-A smooth HackerNews client.
+A lightweight HackerNews with smooth UI.